 But one of the other reasons I decided to talk about Twisted Healthy Treats on here, is that, they are now available outside of Australia – and so, I figured some of you reading this might be seeing them in your supermarket for the first time and be wondering thinking ‘that looks nice, but is it healthy’.

 Basically, Spies decided to use the chaos of the ‘you know what’, when the schools that buy many of their products were closed, to focus on expanding internationally and so now you can buy Twisted Healthy Treats in Costco in the USA as well.

 Kiwi mates, you’ll also find them in New Zealand.

 So there you have it, my short but sweet (no pun intended) Twisted Healthy Treats Minis review.
 So, have you tried them – what did you think?

-Let me know in the comments – or, do you have a favourite healthy ice cream you think I should try.
-I have written about Whey Hey before, but I’m sure there are other ones I should add to the ‘Is It Healthy?‘ section so, go on , give me some ideas.
+Let me know in the comments – or, do you have a favourite healthy ice cream you think I should try and add to the ‘Is It Healthy?‘ section so, go on , give me some ideas.

 Who is The Wellness Nerd?

 My name is Helen Foster and I’m a health journalist and wellness author.
 Publications I’ve written for include Women’s Health, Reader’s Digest, Body and Soul, Good Health at the Daily Mail and more.
 I have also written 16 books on health and nutrition.